Writing Memoir

 Session 9: You as Author

 In this session, we’ll revisit your work so far and adapt it to fit the ways your story has evolved.
-Practise telling your friends and family about your memoir to build confidence and take yourself more seriously as a writer.
-Why are you uniquely positioned to tell this story, and where does your memoir sits in the current landscape of published books?
+You will reflect on your role as a writer, and answer the following questions: why are you uniquely positioned to tell this story, and where does your memoir sits in the current landscape of published books?

 Session 10: Rewriting and Editing